Jman-Github/ReVanced-Patch-Bundles/README.md

 #### 🏷️ [Scrazzz-Patches-Bundle](https://github.com/scrazzz/my-revanced-patches)

-# 🖇 Intergrations Repositories In Use
+# 🖇 Integrations Repositories In Use
 __*NOTICE:*__ *Patch bundles in this repository that use API v4 will not be included in this section.
 These patch bundles use extensions instead of integrations and do not utilize two repositories.*

 #### ⛓ [Piko-Patches-Bundle](https://github.com/crimera/revanced-integrations)